spotify/completable-futures/README.md

 If you want to combine more than six futures of different types, use the other `combine` method.
 Since it supports vararg usage, the function is now the first argument.
-The `Combined` object that is input to the function can be used to extract values from the input functions.
+The `CombinedFutures` object that is input to the function can be used to extract values from the input functions.

 This is effectively the same thing as calling `join()` on the input future, but it's safer because calling `.get(f)` on a future that is not part of the combine, you will get an `IllegalArgumentException`.